whlapinel/course-manager/notes/features.md

 ## Pending (keep in priority order)

+- Markdown file editor (non slides)
+- Add hx-indicator to everything so user gets confirmation that request is pending
 - Automatic site regeneration for every change (??)
 - Publish/unpublish for all nodes and assessments
 - Password protection for assessment files